gaehlerm/SoftwareEngineering/README.md

 ## Version control software

 Git is certainly the very first program to mention here.
 Git is everywhere.
-It’s the Version Control Software (VCS) that Linus Thorwalds programmed because all the alternatives were too slow for managing the Linux kernel or had other drawbacks like bugs or licencins issues // citation wikepedia?.
+It’s the Version Control Software (VCS) that Linus Thorwalds programmed because all the alternatives were too slow for managing the Linux kernel or had other drawbacks like bugs or licencins issues // citation Wikipedia?.
 Git is clearly superior to most other version control software and there is no reason to learn anything else.
 Git is a de facto industry standard.

 The original Git software is a console application but there is also proprietary software with a GUI.